-OFFENSIVE MATERIAL - Any solid, liquid, or gaseous substance which is perishable, noxious, combustible, flammable, or otherwise creates a hazard.
+OFFENSIVE MATERIAL - Any solid, liquid, or gaseous substance which is perishable, noxious, combustible, or flammable, and or otherwise creates a hazard.

-OPERATOR - Any person, whether or not the owner, who has charge, care or control of a rooming house.
+OPERATOR - Any person, whether or not the owner, who has charge, care or control of a reoming house.
 Any person or entity who has charge, care or control of a structure or premises which is let or offered for occupancy.